 This course is an intensive introduction to Biblical Hebrew.
-A basic familiarity with Hebrew is presumed, including mastery of the binyanim and the conjugation of all major root classes.
-Working in close coordination with the Mekorot-level Biblical text course, grammatical concepts will be applied to the decoding of texts studied in that course.
-These texts will include midrash and rabbinic commentary, thereby also affording students guidance and practice in decoding unvocalized rabbinic texts.
+A basic familiarity with Hebrew is presumed.
+Working in close coordination with the Parashat HaShavua course, students will learn grammatical concepts to be applied to the decoding of Biblical texts.

-Foundations of Biblical Hebrew 2 HBW511
+Foundations of Biblical Hebrew 2

+HBW511